-For over 40 years, Northwood University has provided options for working adults to complete a bachelor's degree through the Adult Degree Program.
+Northwood University provides options for working adults to complete a bachelor's degree through the Adult Degree Program.
 Programs are offered for working adults that are seeking professional growth and opportunities by attaining a bachelor's degree.
 Students may complete their degree requirements online or at one of our program centers located in multiple states.
 Courses are offered in a variety of formats to meet the needs of working adults including evening, weekend, and online.